mahajanankur/boxq/docs/migration.md

 # Migration Guide

-Migration guide for Enterprise SQS from other SQS libraries. 🔄
+Migration guide for BoxQ from other SQS libraries. 🔄

 ## 📋 Table of Contents